nearform/the-micro-frontends-workshop/slides.md

 ## Other Approaches/2

--- **edge-side Composition**: edge-side composition assumes that micro frontends are assembled by the edge using the Edge Side Include (ESI) specification; biggest cons are the fact that support differs depending on the CDN, and each vendor (Akamai, CloudFlare, Fastly, etc.) has its own features and limitations;
+-- **edge-side Composition**: edge-side composition assumes that micro frontends are assembled by the edge using the Edge Side Include (ESI) specification; the biggest cons are the fact that support differs depending on the CDN, and each vendor (Akamai, CloudFlare, Fastly, etc.) has its own features and limitations;

 -- **dedicated Frameworks for MFE Composition**: one of the easiest ways to implement micro frontend architecture is to use a dedicated framework that takes care of all the ins and outs and lets you focus on the application code; some notable examples of such frameworks are listed below: